ZoinerTejada/hdinsight-docs/hdinsight-run-custom-programs.md

 ## Uploading and running your custom MapReduce program
 The most common MapReduce programs are written in Java and compiled to a jar file.
 The steps to upload and run your custom MapReduce program are simple.

-Once you have developed, compiled, and tested your MapReduce program, execute the following command to upload your jar file to the headnode using the `scp` command:
+Once you have developed, compiled, and tested your MapReduce program, execute the following to upload your jar file to the headnode using the `scp` command:

 ```bash
 scp mycustomprogram.jar USERNAME@CLUSTERNAME-ssh.azurehdinsight.net